Kozea/Radicale/DOCUMENTATION.md

 ```

 Victory!
 Open http://localhost:5232/ in your browser!
-You can login with any username and password.
+You can log in with any username and password.

 ### Windows